How to Show Tables in Oracle Database

 • The SELECT_CATALOG_ROLE role

-Then you can query DBA_TABLES as below:
+Then you can query DBA_TABLES as follows:

 SELECT table_name